-Why private LTE gives you connectivity options beyond Wi-Fi
+Why private LTE gives you connectivity options beyond Wi-Fi:

 Discover more about this exciting option